 Fake urine, also called laboratory urine, is designed as a substitute to trick tests.
 Instead of using your own sample, you simply mix up a vial of the fake stuff and pour it into your testing cup when the time comes.
 There are many different brands of synthetic urine out there these days.

-Of them all, Quick Luck Pre-Mixed Synthetic Urine is the most popular choice.
-It’s one of the most trusted brands because it’s laboratory-created formula so effectively mimics human urine.
+Of them all, Clear Choice’s Quick Luck Pre-Mixed Synthetic Urine is the most popular choice.
+It’s one of the most trusted brands because it’s a laboratory-created formula so effectively mimics human urine.
 It even comes pre-mixed to take that little bit of extra stress off you.
+All you need to do is get the synthetic urine to the optimal temperature and use it to fill the urine sample cup they give you when testing your urine.

 First, the good news: cannabis compounds are not present in the blood for long periods of time.
 For this reason, it is easier to pass a blood test than it is a urine test.
 When trying to pass a blood test, time in your best asset.
 If you have recently consumed, stalling the test for as long as possible is probably wise.
 Still, however, given that many states have a five-nanoliter cutoff point for THC metabolites, it is still possible for heavy consumers to fail a blood test even if they are no longer feeling the active effects of cannabis.